austencloud/the-kinetic-constructor-web/docs/TROUBLESHOOTING.md

 1. **Create a Minimal Reproduction**: Create a minimal project that reproduces the issue.

-2. **Check GitHub Issues**: Check if others have reported similar issues on the Vite GitHub repository.
+2. **Check GitHub Issues**: Check if others have reported similar issues on the Vite or html2canvas GitHub repositories.

 3. **Ask for Help**: Post your issue on Stack Overflow or the Vite Discord server with a clear description and reproduction steps.